-Here are some pros and cons for the self-hosted options:
+Below are some pros and cons for self-hosted platforms:

 - Most people who use a self-hosted platform use WordPress for their art blog or website.
-Because WordPress is so well-known and used there are endless options for building your art blog.
-You will be able you create a brand for your art blog without being limited to a few options.
+Because WordPress is so well-known and used, there are endless options for building your art blog.
+You will create a brand for your art blog without being limited to a few options.

-- There are plugins and widgets that will help you with SEO.
+- Some plugins and widgets will help you with SEO.
 You can even monetize your art blog with these plugins.
 There are even plugins that will help people share your content.